 - boundary line

-There are many, many more of these and the best way to reduce their usage is to maintain good Netiquette in messages and to edit text before sending.
+There are many, many more of these and the best way to reduce their usage is to maintain good Netiquette in messages and to edit the text before sending it.

 To conclude.
-Staistics show that up to 97% of emails go unread.
-To increase these percentages, a sender must always be mindful of items which contribute significantly to these statistics.
+Statistics show that up to 97% of emails go unread.
+To increase these percentages, a sender must always be mindful of items that contribute significantly to these statistics.
 Wordiness is fully in a sends control and should never be a cause of an unread message.